AdobeDocs/stock-api-docs/src/pages/getting-started/apps/06-licensing-assets.md

 ### 5. License the asset

 Now you will perform the license purchase request using the **Content/License** API, which will deduct credits from the user or organizational account.
+If you don't have the specified license for the asset, this API will create a new license and return a download URL.
+However, if the asset is already licensed, then it will only return a URL.
+It will not deduct credits or create a new license.

 Use the same parameters and headers that you used in the Member/Profile request.